 Abstract.
 We study finite perimeter sets in step 2 Carnot groups.
-This way we extend the classical De Giorgi's theory, developed in Euclidean spaces ([2], [3]), as well as its generalization, considered by the authors, in Heisenberg groups ([7]).
-A structure theorem for sets of finite perimeter is obtained and consequently a divergence theorem.
-Full proofs of these results, comments and an exhaustive bibliography can be found in [9].
+In this way we extend the classical De Giorgi's theory, developed in Euclidean spaces by De Giorgi, as well as its generalization, considered by the authors, in Heisenberg groups.
+A structure theorem for sets of finite perimeter and consequently a divergence theorem are obtained.
+Full proofs of these results, comments and an exhaustive bibliography can be found in our preprint (2001).